PersonaFlow/agentstack/README.md

 3. Create .env.local and .env.production files using the .env.local.example and .env.production.example templates.
 4. Open docker-compose.yaml and comment out the `stack` block under `services` if it is not already commented out.
 5. Open docker on your machine if it is not already running and run `docker-compose up -d`.
 This will download and start the images for Qdrant, Postgres, and Unstructured-API
-6. Install dependencies by running `pip install -r requirements.txt`.
+6. Install dependencies by running `poetry install --no-root`.
 7. When that is fiinished, run the database migration with `alembic upgrade head`.
 8. Run `pants run stack:local` to start the server.
 Include the `--loop` flag to auto-reload the server on changes.
 9. Navigate to `http://localhost:9000/docs` to see the API documentation.